Beginning Riding Course

 How Soon can I get my Certificate?

-If you want to get into the earliest possible class, you may make arrangements with our office to come for free as a standby student.
-You MUST go through the office in order to use this option.
+If you want to get into the earliest possible class, you may make arrangements with our office to come as a standby student without paying the standby fee.
+Of course you would still be paying the registration fee and you MUST go through the office in order to use this option.

 If you are in a hurry it is usually possible to pick your certificate up at our office on Treasure Island a few days after your class ends, but since the pick up schedule varies quite a lot, you MUST verify with the office to check how soon after your particular class ends that you will be able to pick it up if you are counting on that.
 If you do not verify you will be able to pick it up when you need to and/or you do not pass, you will not be able to pick the certificate up no matter what arrangements you have made, and a refund or reschedule will not be an option, but we will do our best to accommodate you once you do pass as a standby